Skip to main content

 Data Service Instances

-The a9s Data Service instances use a9s Consul to provide the following infrastructure and data service independent functionality:
+The a9s Data Service Instances use a9s Consul to provide the following infrastructure and data service independent functionality:

 • Service Bindings: It is generally considered bad practice to hardcode an IP address, especially in a microservice architecture.
 Since data service instances can move throughout the system, it becomes challenging to keep the application configurations up to date.
 Therefore, a9s service bindings use Consul hostnames which can be resolved using Consul's DNS service discovery layer.
 This means that application developers don't have to update their service bindings if, for example, an IP address of an instance node changes or another instance node has to take over due to a failover.